 A “regular” 12-ounce poke costs $6 over rice, or $8 with more tuna and a “large” 16-ounce poke costs $10 over rice and $12 with more tuna.

-They only offer two other dishes at Poke Poke, and during the second visit, my friend Adam and I ordered them both.
+The couple only offers two other dishes, and during the second visit, my friend Adam and I ordered them both.

 Veggie Poke ($10) may be a misnomer, since the word “poke” typically refers to sliced and diced fish.
 Technically a salad of sliced and diced kale probably qualifies.
 Whatever, it was a good salad with plenty of roughage and a balance of diced avocado, sesame oil, crushed macadamia nuts, onions, thin-shaved carrots, brown rice and of course, aloha.